Bravo 22 Company: Recovery and wellbeing through the arts

 “Bravo 22 Company is an awesome project.
 Come and get involved.”Ray Winstone, Actor

-The Royal British Legion’s award winning Bravo 22 Company is running its first recovery and well-being through art project in Brighton.
+The Royal British Legion’s award winning Bravo 22 Company ran its first recovery and well-being through art project in Brighton.

 History of the programme